John T. Downey: Legal and public service

 Downey enrolled in Harvard Law School in the fall of 1973 at the age of 43, graduating in 1976.
 During this time, he was paid by the CIA through accumulated leave, sick leave, and convalescent leave.
 He passed the Connecticut Bar Exam on September 24, 1976.
 He then entered private practice with Corrozzela, Richardson & Hill, a firm in Willington, Connecticut.
 John A. Corrozzela was Downey's former classmate at The Choate School and Yale, where they were both on the wrestling team.
 He stayed in private practice for two years.

 In July 1977, Connecticut Governor Ella Grasso appointed Downey to a six-year term on the State Personnel Appeal Board.
 On the board, Downey served as an arbitrator in disciplinary hearings.
-He served until January 1, 1978, when Grass appointed him Connecticut's first Secretary of the Department of Business Relations.
+He served until January 1, 1978, when Grasso appointed him Connecticut's first Secretary of the Department of Business Relations.
 The Department of Business Relations was considered a good fit for Downey who "lacked government experience" as its function was limited to budgetary and administrative authority over the divisions of banking, consumer counsel, insurance, liquor control, and public utilities.

 On June 20, 1978, Downey began an unsuccessful run for Lieutenant Governor of Connecticut as a Democrat.
 However, Governor Grasso appointed him Commissioner of the Connecticut Public Utility Control Authority in 1979.
 In 1980, Downey was appointed to the board of trustees of Quinnipiac College.

 In April 1981, he resigned from the Public Utility Control Authority, announcing that he was running for the U.S. Senate on October 20, 1981.
 Downey said he wanted to repay Connecticut for not forgetting him while he was imprisoned in China.
 He said, "I approach the whole task with a sense of obligation as well as ambition and a sense of duty."
 However, he experienced a "crushing defeat" in the Democratic primary in May 1982.

 In 1984, newly elected Governor William O'Neill appointed Downey to another term on the Utility Control Authority; he became its chairman in 1985.
 Downey was appointed to fill a vacancy on the Connecticut Superior Court by Governor O'Neill on July 10, 1987.
 He became Chief Administrative Judge for Juvenile Matters in 1990.
 He retired in 1997 but still worked part-time as a judge trial referee in New Haven Judicial District Court until 2013.